CGS-James-Greatbanks/GH2017/README.md

 ### Concept:

 Using A-Frame, jQuery, homebrew Blender assets, we have created a web application to "physically" represent data in a more comprehensible and visual form.
-For example, when demonstrating how much oil a person consumes in a given timeframe, Distance uses assets rendered in Blender to visually display the amounts of
+For example, when demonstrating how much oil a person consumes in a given timeframe, Distance uses assets rendered in Blender to visually display data from comprehensive and large datasets and making them much more

 ---